Who I am and What I do…

 In 1998 I was named as the point person for all the computer related issues at the nursing home where I worked.
 The company sent me for training so I could install the monthly server software patches and Windows updates.
 Gradually I started to learn more and was even called to other nursing homes in the chain to help with their technical problems.

-I found myself enjoying working with software but realized my knowledge was limited to my company’s software product.
+I found I really working with software but realized my knowledge was limited to my company’s software product.
 I also had no experience with computer hardware, so I started looking around for technical training.

 In 2000-2001 I attended Clark University’s Computer Career Institute in Braintree, Massachusetts and completed a hands-on, 320 hour, instructor led course.
 We spent every single class doing hands-on troubleshooting, taking computers apart and putting them back together again until it became second nature.
 The courses covered a wide range of topics including computer repair, wired and wireless networking, hardware and software troubleshooting and Windows operating systems.